 ![]() |

-The NOT operator also narrows a search by removing all records that contain a particular word or phrase.
-Example: anorexia NOT bulimia The NOT operator is rarely used.
-It often screens out useful records. |
+The NOT operator narrows a search by removing all records that contain a particular word or phrase.
+Example: anorexia NOT bulimia Use NOT with caution, as it can screen out useful results. |

 Without the quotation marks, the database actually reads your search as [social AND security].
 Library databases will interpret strings of terms without any quotation marks or Boolean operators as being connected by the term AND.
 This is likely to return results unrelated to your research question.